+Location: TA21 0LF

-Location: TA21 OLF The village takes its name from ash trees and Bretel de St Clair, the Norman lord in 1086.
+The village takes its name from ash trees and Bretel de St Clair, the Norman lord in 1086.
 It is a hilltop village of scattered 16th and 17th century farms with a community set around a village green, an unusual feature in this area.

-Ashbrittle borders Devon and the River Tone edges the village.
-Unusually for such a small remote parish there is not one, one but two churches in the benefice: St John the Baptist, Ashbrittle and St Peter's at Greenham (see separate section).
-The church lies behind the village green and is hidden from view from the road.
-It is built of red sandstone with Hamstone dressings.
+Unusually for such a small remote parish there are two churches in the parish: St John the Baptist, Ashbrittle and St Peter's, Greenham.
+The former church is behind the village green and is hidden from view.
+It is built of local stone with Hamstone dressings.
 Heavily restored in 1874 when a clock was installed.

 The Ashbrittle yew (Taxus baccata) is reckoned to be between three and four thousand years old.
-It is on the list of the 50 great trees of Britain produced by the Tree Council for Queen Elizabeth II's Golden Jubilee in 2002.
+It is officially the "Oldest living thing in England" and is on the list of the 50 great trees of Britain produced by the Tree Council for Queen Elizabeth II's Golden Jubilee in 2002.
 It is on top of a Bronze Age Bowl Barrow and has seven trunks and a diameter of 42 feet.
 Currently services are held at 9.30 a.m. on the second Sunday of each month.
 The electoral roll numbers 7, membership 4, and the PCC numbers 6.
-Not surprisingly the members are in their seventies, eighties and one well over 90!
-However, all possess a positive outlook and work with the local groups and individuals.
-We are well supported by the local congregations and the average attendance is around 12 to 18 communicants.
-There are no ongoing disputes of any kind which affect church life.
-We have significant financial reserves and costs generally are met by at least one individual.
-We also have been regularly voted financial support from Ashbrittle Parish Council.
-We are regularly one of the first parishes in the diocese to pay our parish share in full.
+However, all possess a positive outlook and work with local groups and individuals.
+We are supported by local congregations and the average attendance is around 12 to 18 communicants.
+We have significant financial reserves and costs generally are met by at least one individual who has set up a trust to ensure the financial viability of the church and community for future generations.
+We have been granted annual financial support from Ashbrittle Parish Council.
+We are one of the first parishes in the diocese to pay our parish share in full.
 Any recommendations in our last QQ surveys have largely been attended to.
-There is an active band of bellringers centred on the parish and, in addition, a village choir serves ours and the surrounding parishes.
+There is an active band of bellringers, a "Guild of Clock Winders" and a peripatetic village choir serving the local parishes.

 ST BARTHOLOMEW'S CHURCH BATHEALTON

-Location: TA4 2AN Bathealton village is hidden by wooded hills and lies in a valley to the west of Wellington.
+Location: TA4 2AN

+Bathealton village is hidden by wooded hills and lies in a valley to the west of Wellington.
 The village was given to William de Mohun of Dunster Castle following the Norman Conquest.
 Later it was divided into three and then re-united under the Webber family, passing finally to the Moysey family in 1845.
 There are some listed buildings within the village.

 The church was substantially rebuilt in1854 under C.E.
 Giles, although the chancel retains earlier monuments to the Webber family and the west wall has tablets to the Moysey family.
 There is an early 18th century engraved brass and a 1673 monument to Edward Sharpe.
 Stained glass is by John Toms.

 Currently Holy Communion is held at 9.30 a.m. on the fourth Sunday of each month.

 ST PETER'S CHURCH GREENHAM